 Celebrate the coast to coast natural beauty of the USA with a trip to your favorite National Park on special dates when there is no entrance fee required!

-** The next Free Entrance Day is Saturday September 28th, 2019 **
+** The next US National Parks Free Entrance Day is Saturday, April 18, 2020 **

 There are currently 5 fee-free National Park days each year, plus certain groups of people qualify for a free annual pass!
 Learn more about these great opportunities to experience places like Georgia’s National parks or other internationally famous sites like the Everglades, Grand Canyon, Yellowstone, Yosemite, and many, many more!

 Find a park near you / your vacation site with this National Park Service online tool.

 The Free Entrance Days in 2020 occur on:

 - Monday, January 20: Birthday of Martin Luther King, Jr.

 - Saturday, April 18: First day of National Park Week

 - Tuesday, August 25: National Park Service Birthday